canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 ### Requirements

-You will need two kubernetes clusters as follows.
-In this how-to, we cover installation and configuration of MicroK8s, however, any compatible Kubernetes cluster can be used.
+You will need two kubernetes clusters as follows:
 - `SD-Core Control Plane`, where the full set of control plane functions will be placed (AMF, SMF, etc)
 - `SD-Core User Plane`, where the User Plane Function (UPF) will be placed